Skip to main content

 Career Resources

-Students agree that one of the best things about Purdue is the resources students have to help them secure jobs and internships.
+Students agree that one of the best characteristics of Purdue is the resources it has to help them secure jobs and internships.
 These resources are primarily facilitated by the Purdue Career Center for Opportunities (CCO).
-Students can access a portal called myCCO that can be used to search for alumni and apply for jobs.
-Also through CCO, students have access to “Quick Chats” where they can get quick application questions answered and have professional documents reviewed.
+Students can access a portal called myCCO to search for alumni and apply for jobs.
+Through CCO, students also have access to “Quick Chats” where they can get quick application questions answered and have professional documents reviewed.

-The university is highly ranked for the assistance it provides for students hoping to secure jobs.
-Additionally, Purdue has a strong alumni network that is actively involved in campus life and is helpful when students are trying to decide on their career paths post-graduation.
+The university is highly ranked for the support it provides students hoping to secure jobs.
+Additionally, Purdue has a strong alumni network—with more than 600,000 living alumni—that’s actively involved in campus life and helpful when students are trying to decide on their career paths post-graduation.

 Is Your “Why Purdue” Essay Strong Enough?